16.1 Object-Oriented Programming

 16.2: Object Properties

 An Excel 2010 VBA object has properties and methods.
 Properties are the characteristics or attributes of an object.
 For example, Range is an Excel 2010 VBA object and one of its properties is value.
 We connect an object to its property by a period(a dot or full stop).
 The following example shows how we connect the property value to the Range object.

 Cells is also an Excel 2010 VBA object, but it is also the property of the range object.
 So an object can also be a property, depending on the hierarchy of the objects.
 Range has higher hierarchy than cells, and interior has lower hierarchy than Cells, and color has lower hierarchy than Interior, so you can write

 Range(“A1:A3″).Cells(1, 1).Interior.Color = vbYellow

 This statement will fill cells (1,1) with yellow color.
-Notice that although the Range object specifies a range from A1 to A3, but the cells property specifies only cells(1,1) to be filled with yellow color, it sorts of overwrite the range specified by the Range object.
-If you wish to fill the cells from A1 to A3 with yellow color you can use the following syntax:
+Notice that although the Range object specifies a range from A1 to A3, the cells property specifies only cells(1,1) to be filled with yellow color, it sorts of overwriting the range specified by the Range object.
+If you wish to fill the cells from A1 to A3 with the yellow color you can use the following syntax:

 Range(“A1:A3″).Interior.Color = vbYellow

 , the color property of the object Font will fill all the contents from cell A1 to cell A4 with yellow color.

 Sometimes it is not necessary to type the properties, Excel VBA IntelliSense will display a drop-down list of proposed properties after you type a period at the end of the object name.
 You can then select the property you want by double clicking it or by highlighting it then press the Enter key.
 The IntelliSense drop-down is shown in Figure 16.3